Beard Hair Transplant

 In order to prepare for a beard hair transplant, here are some common steps patients must follow:

 - Stop smoking or drinking alcohol at least two days before the scalp to beard hair transplant procedure.
-Smoking can have a negative impact on the healing process and delay the recovery process.
+Smoking can have a negative impact on the healing process and also delay the recovery process.
 Patients might also be asked to stop taking certain medications such as blood thinners or Aspirin before the procedure.

 - We also recommend shaving the beard at least 2 days before the hair transplant and no shaving after that for the procedures where we use beard to beard hair transplant.
-This is so the beard hair will only show a growth of hair that is in the growth phase (Anagen) so the surgeon can extract the proper grafts.
+This is requested so the beard hair will only show a growth of hair that is in the growth phase (Anagen) so the surgeon can extract the proper hair grafts.

 - On the day of the procedure, patients should dress comfortably and also have a family member or friend ready to drive them home after the beard hair transplant is performed.